dapr/docs/daprdocs/content/en/developing-applications/building-blocks/bindings/howto-triggers.md

 Dapr bindings allow you to:

-* Receive events without including specific SDKs or libraries
+- Receive events without including specific SDKs or libraries
-* Replace bindings without changing your code
+- Replace bindings without changing your code
-* Focus on business logic and not the event resource implementation
+- Focus on business logic and not the event resource implementation

-For more info on bindings, read [this](../../concepts/bindings/README.md) link.

 For a complete sample showing bindings, visit this [link](https://github.com/dapr/quickstarts/tree/master/bindings).